matuteiglesias/journal/content/Business/2024-12-18_Strategic_Contact_Management_and_Networking.md

 - Analyzed strategic and academic contacts, identifying latent and discarded ones.
 - Organized relationships into strategic, personal, and functional categories.
 - Suggested actions for strengthening relationships and proposed a follow-up plan.
-- Conducted a global analysis of contact management, categorizing 214 relationships and proposing strategies for interaction [[optimization]].
+- Conducted a global analysis of contact management, categorizing 214 relationships and proposing strategies for interaction optimization.
 - Outlined additional categories and processes for networking, emphasizing strategic engagement.
 - Simplified structure for managing contacts into four main categories, facilitating prioritization of actions.